-The post by Kathy Krajco helps explain to me why these people do what they do.
-It describes the quality of an on/off sexual affair that I had for 2-1/2 years that had a very addictive quality to it.
-Both of us wanted to let go at different times (always one or the other of us), but the difference is that this person — an attractive, charismatic and very narcissistic male with a tremendous amount of pride, low self-esteem and guilt — was verbally abusive.
+This post by Kathy Krajco helped explain to me why these people do what they do.
+It describes the quality of a very addictive on/off sexual affair I had for 2-1/2 years.
+Both of us wanted to let go at different times (always one or the other of us, but never at the same time).
+The difference is that this person — an attractive, charismatic and very narcissistic male with a tremendous amount of pride, low self-esteem and guilt — was verbally abusive.
 I never could get through to this person that he needed to be cordial and kind in public.
-He never could even just grasp the concept, let alone behave properly.
+He could never even simply grasp the concept, let alone behave properly.

-The abuse was his way of showing other people that he wasn’t in love with me and that it wasn’t a committed or a real relationship, even though everyone knew we were involved over a period of many months (over 30).
-It was only after a process of intense journaling for several months that I understood I was not actually in love with this person and that I didn’t actually want him to fall in love with me.
+The public abuse was his way of showing other people that he wasn’t in love with me and that it wasn’t a committed or a real relationship (or even a friendship!), even though everyone knew we were involved over a period of many months (2-1/2 years).
+It was only after a process of intense journaling for several months that I understood I was not actually in love with that person and I didn’t actually want him to fall in love with me.
 We had next to nothing in common.
-We shared no interests except dancing.
-I did not like his musical taste, his lifestyle, his “community,” his drug use and drug-dealing, his driving need to be “well-connected” and his need to be the king of his dubious community.
+We shared no interests except dancing, and even then I wasn’t into free-form, high-touch acrobatics (I forget what they called it back then).
+I did not like his musical taste, his lifestyle, his drug use and drug-dealing, his driving need to be “well-connected,” his “community,” and his need to be the king of that dubious community.

 * * * * * * * * *

-Kathy passed away two months to the day after she wrote this brilliant articulate post for the readers of her blog:
+Kathy Krajco passed away two months to the day after she wrote this brilliant articulate post for the readers of her blog (original comments included):